joseeneas/learning-full-stack-main/README.md

 The React dev server is configured with a proxy to `http://localhost:8080` in `src/frontend/package.json`, so API calls are forwarded to the backend.

+#### CORS configuration

+- The backend exposes `/api/**` with CORS allowed origins read from `app.cors.origins` (comma-separated URLs).
+- Default is `http://localhost:3000` if not set.
+- For dev with alternative ports (e.g., Vite on 5173), set via env or JVM arg as shown above.

 ### Local (single JAR with frontend bundled)

 Build and run the app with the frontend already bundled into the JAR (default profile `bundle-backend-and-frontend` handles the FE build and copies it under `static/`):